mqnc/gestalt-motion-planner/readme.md

 ## Project Status

 The planner is used in industrial applications at Gestalt Automation GmbH.
+That being said, it was originally not intended to be open-sourced and many design decisions were hurry-driven, such as the hard-coded sampling distance for example.
+Depending on the amount of popular request, those rough patches may or may not be ironed out over time.
+Also, PRs welcome!

-The author is no longer working there and maintaining this planner as a hobby project (with permission).
+The author is now no longer working at Gestalt and maintaining this planner as a hobby project (with permission).

 ### Features